 WQL> ts("packages.upgradeable")

-Looks like I need a pkg update -r
+Looks like I need a pkg update -r.

 Process

-, sampling CPU and/or memory usage at a given
+works a bit like prstat(8), sampling CPU and/or memory usage at a given

 interval.